MinuraPunchihewa/ai-text-to-sql/README.md

 | HuggingFace | 🔜      |

 Excited about the potential of additional LLMs?
 If you have recommendations for new LLM connectors to integrate into AI-Text-to-SQL, please create an issue on the GitHub repository to share your ideas and take steps to contribute to the project!

+## License 📜

+AI-Text-to-SQL is released under the GNU General Public License v3.0 (GPL-3.0).
+This means that you are free to use, modify, and distribute this package in compliance with the terms outlined in the license.

+Embrace the spirit of open-source collaboration and together let's propel the world of text-to-SQL transformation forward!